Top things to do in the Lehigh Valley

-Needless to say, there’s lots more to Bethlehem, Easton and Allentown, PA than I could have guessed, making it one of my top picks for family vacations to Pennsylvania.
+I was invited to discover the best things to do in Bethlehem, PA with kids.
+Before my trip, all I knew about things to do in the area came from a Billy Joel song.
+Needless to say, there’s lots more to Bethlehem, Easton and Allentown, PA than I could have guessed, making it one of my top picks for family getaways to Pennsylvania.

-Historic downtown Bethlehem, PA
+Historic downtown Bethlehem, PA with brick streeets and historic buildings.

 What are the best things to do in Bethlehem, PA?

 I pictured a factory town dominated by the steel stacks of Bethlehem Steel.
 To be honest, I didn’t even know all the factories had closed down permanently.
+Picturing an industrial town, Bethlehem was never tops on my list of family getaways in Pennsylvania.
+I’m not sure it even made the list before this visit!

 It turns out that there are lots of cool things to do in the Lehigh Valley — some inspired by the industrial age, others dating back to colonial America.

-Hopefully as I share the best things to do in Bethlehem, PA, you’ll want to see it, too!
+Hopefully as I share the best things to do in Bethlehem PA, you’ll want to see it, too!

-At the Steel Stacks entertainment venue in Bethlehem, Pennsylvania
+At the Steel Stacks entertainment venue in Bethlehem, Pennsylvania.

 Explore Historic Bethlehem, PA